MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Get-Started/quickstart-customize-reference-device.md

 ## What is Audit mode?

-Audit Mode allows system administrators to boot directly to the desktop before the end user gets to the Windows Welcome screen, giving them the opportunity to install Windows Updates, drivers, locking down the device, and install other software as needed.
+Audit mode allows system administrators to boot directly to the desktop before the end user gets to the Windows Welcome screen, giving them the opportunity to install Windows Updates, drivers, locking down the device, and install other software as needed.

-When Windows boots, it starts in either Out-Of-Box Experience (OOBE) mode or in Audit Mode.
+When Windows boots, it starts in either Out-Of-Box Experience (OOBE) mode or in Audit mode.
 OOBE is the default out-of-box experience that allows end users to enter their account information, select language, accept the Microsoft Terms of Service, and set up networking.
-In Audit Mode, you can:
+In Audit mode, you can:

 - Bypass OOBE.
 You can access the desktop as quickly as possible.
 You don't have to configure default settings such as a user account, location, and time zone.
 - Install applications, add device drivers, and run scripts.
 You can connect to a network and access more installation files and scripts.
 You can also install more language packs and device drivers.